 The East India Dock Basin is located immediately to the west of the site.
-The basin in identified in the Local Plan as a Metropolitan Open Land (thereby having an equivalent protection against development to Green Belt land); is a Site of Importance for Nature Conservation; falls within the Lea Valley Regional Park; and, forms part of the Green Grid Buffer Zone.
+The basin is identified in the Local Plan as a Metropolitan Open Land (thereby having an equivalent protection against development to Green Belt land); is a Site of Importance for Nature Conservation; falls within the Lea Valley Regional Park; and, forms part of the Green Grid Buffer Zone.

 The Thames Path (NE extension) forms the site boundary between the site and the basin.
+The Leaside AAP Movement and Connectivity Study has also informed the proposals for the site.

-Access to the site is constrained by its relatively isolated location - but pedestrian and cycle links are improving in view of the new bridge connecting the area to Canning Town underground interchange.
+Access to the site is constrained by its relatively isolated location.
+Pedestrian and cycle links would be radically improved with a potential new bridge connecting the area to Canning Town underground interchange which has been discussed for some time.
 The Thames Path is a key public route which should be protected.